 The lance weapon class' moveset consists of nothing but slow, straightforward thrust attacks.
 Doesn't stop them from being some of the most destructive weapons in the game.

 Power-stancing clubs or maces can be like this.
-They require little stats, have incredible scaling, are available almost from the start and hit like almost nothing else with sufficent investment.
+They require little stats, have incredible scaling, are available almost from the start and hit like almost nothing else with sufficient investment.
 One of their moves is a triple strike, with a third hit that automatically breaks poise.
-If it can be poise-broken, you WILL poise-break it with these weapons, and you can make the ruin guardians a complete joke by stun-locking them into oblivion.
+If it can be poise-broken, you WILL poise-break it with these weapons, and you can make the Ruin Sentinels a complete joke by stun-locking them into oblivion.

 Similarly, there's the caestus.
 Low stat requirements, excellent scaling for Strength, and when power-stanced, they hit incredibly fast (the L2/Left Bumper one-two punch has almost no lead time) and are blunt attacks so their pierce armor and can stun lock very easily.
 If you get around their extremely short range and learn to dodge effectively, you can easily punch your way through most bosses and enemies.